ec262/discovery/README.md

 How the protocol works
 ----------------------

-1. Workers register with their address and a port (or with their own address and default port if none is given).
+1. Workers register with their address and optionally a port.
 They start out with 12 credits, and can earn more if they do more work.
 Credit counts never reset per address.
 Registrations last for 1m by default; workers can unregister by sending a registration request with a TTL of -1.

 2. Foremen request jobs by specifying a number of chunks.
 If they want _n_ chunks, they will pay with 3_n_ credits.
 (If a foreman has never acted as